peterdev22/vrc-over-under/README.md

 Frij's code uses purely Python.
 You can find the wiring guide at the top of main.py for the brain's port configuration.

 #### Mechanical Subsystems
-- 6-motor drivetrain at 366 RPM
+- 6-motor drivetrain at 360 RPM
-- 2-motor puncher
+- 2-motor puncher at 100 RPM
 - Pneumatics powered front wings
 - Passive triball blocker